 The members of our Corporate Governance and Nominating Committee are Messrs.
-Byers and Singer and Ms. Siegel.
+Byers and Singer, Dr. Shapiro and Ms. Siegel.
 Mr. Singer serves as the chairman of our Corporate Governance and Nominating Committee.
 Our Board of Directors has determined that each member of our Corporate Governance and Nominating Committee is independent within the meaning of the independent director guidelines of The NASDAQ Stock Market.
-Our Corporate Governance and Nominating Committee met four times in fiscal year 2011.